Pseudonorms on direct images of pluricanonical bundles: Introduction

-10mm {\bf Acknowledgment. } The author would like to thank his supervisor Prof. Shigeharu Takayama for enormous supports.
+10mm {\bf Acknowledgment. } The author would like to thank Prof. Shigeharu Takayama for enormous supports.
 He is also grateful to Prof. Fusheng Deng and Prof. Takeo Ohsawa for answering questions and helpful comments.
-This work is supported by the Program for Leading Graduate Schools, MEXT, Japan.
-This work is also supported by JSPS KAKENHI Grant Number 18J22119.
+He also wishes to express his gratitude to the anonymous referee for their suggestions to improve the manuscript.
+The author is supported by Japan Society for the Promotion of Science, Grant-in-Aid for Research Activity Start-up (Grant No. 21K20336).